dorack/jiralicious/README.md

 Default auth type is now Basic auth.
 Cookie auth will be deprecated in the next version.

+## Changes from 0.2.2

+* For more flexible error handling, Return the full HTTParty response instead of parsing errorMessages. **NOTE: This API change may break exising error handling code.
+Please update your application code to parse the response from JiraError, TransitionError, and IssueNotFound.**

 ## Changes from 0.1.0

 * Issues can be created, updated, or deleted as needed.
 This includes most components such as comments, transitions, and assignees.